martim00/dokku-psql-single-container/README.md

 dokku-psql-single-container is a plugin for [dokku][dokku] that provides a Postgresql server in a single container for your applications.

-It uses the official Postgresql docker image (version 9.3).
+It uses the official Postgresql docker image (version 9.3) by default but you can provide an alternative image.

 This version is compatible with dokku 0.3.16.